 The results show that 68% of homeowners decided to renovate building envelope during the last 15 years.
-The most frequent elements of building envelope being renovated are roof (47%) and windows (45%), followed by façade

-(30%) and basement (11%).
-Energy-efficiency was highly pronounced in the case of window renovations (93% of all window renovations), quite high shares of energy-efficient renovations can also be observed for roof (68%) and façade (60%), while only minority of basement renovations (32%) took into account energy-efficiency aspect.
+The most frequent elements of building envelope being renovated are roof (47%) and windows (45%), followed by façade (30%) and basement (11%).
+In line with our expectations, energy-efficiency was highly pronounced in the case of window renovations (93% of all window renovations), quite high shares of energy-efficient renovations can also be observed for roof (68%) and façade (60%), while only minority of basement renovations (32%) took into account energy-efficiency aspect.
 Among those households that performed at least one renovation, energy-efficiency was completely disregarded by 16.8% of households.
 One, two and three elements of building envelope were renovated in energy-efficient way by 40.1%, 29.5% and 13.2% of households, respectively.
 On the other hand, energy-efficient renovation of all four elements was only done by 0.3% of homeowners that decided to renovate.

-Preliminary results reveal that the likelihood to perform energy-efficient renovation is negatively affected by the age of homeowner and house loan, while homeowner's decision to seek energy consultation prior to renovation makes it more likely to undergo energy-efficient renovation.
-Similarly, the number of energy-efficient renovations decreases with the age of homeowner, while the household income, living area space and energy consultation increase the number of energy-efficient renovations.
+Preliminary results of the probit model reveal that the likelihood to perform energy-efficient renovation is negatively affected by the age of homeowner and house loan, while energy consultation makes it more likely to undergo energy-efficient renovation.
+Positive effect can be confirmed for different sources of energy advice and information: (i) energy consultation permormed by professional public agency, (ii) advice from friends, relatives or acquaintances, (iii) advice from architects, engineers or energy consultants, (iv) advice from craftmen or construction company, and (v) advice received from media or internet.
+Similarly, in the Poisson model the number of energy-efficient renovations decreases with the age of homeowner, while the household income, living area space and homeowner's decision to seek energy advice prior to renovation increase the number of energy-efficient renovations.
+Interestingly, advice from professional public agency and friends, relatives or acquaintances is not shown to be significant in this case, while the effect of other three sources of advice corresponds to the findings from the first model.